 Choosing Aftermarket Control Arms for Your Mustang

-There are many aftermarket suspension options for today’s Mustang owner.
-Many of them are high quality tubular steel pieces with high-grade tig or mig welded seams, providing added rigidity and support.
-The tubular design is much more rigid than the stock stamped steel piece and in most cases, lighter.
+Many aftermarket options are high quality, tubular steel pieces with high-grade tig or mig welded seams, providing added rigidity and support.
+The tubular design is more rigid than the stock stamped steel piece and in most cases, lighter.
 If tracks days are every day for your Mustang consider tubular arms, but if your Mustang is a daily a boxed design will do just fine.
 Keep in mind S550 Mustangs use vertical links to keep the rear wheels planted instead of control arms.

 The two most popular choices are adjustable and fixed control arms.
 Both can be used on a stock Mustang.
-However, if the car is lowered the adjustable control arms must be used to set the proper angle.
-Adjustable arms allow you to adjust your pinion angle in a matter of minutes, something we'll explore further down.
+However, if you’re lowered you’ll need the adjustable control arms to set the proper angle.
+Adjustable arms allow you to set your pinion angle in a matter of minutes, something we'll explore further down.
 In general, the front control arms get replaced on ponies that see more serious track duty.